 This class combines logical, mathematical interpretation of the fundamental laws of physics with practical exercises.
 Students are taught in a manner similar to most college and university physics classes, with a lecture period followed by problem solving sessions and laboratory activities.
 Most learning takes place during interaction with the teacher during problem solving sessions.

 Note: Students are expected to take the AP exam in May.
-Meets Math Experience requirement
+Meets Math Experience requirement or Science Experience requirement

-Prerequisite: Advanced Placement Physics 1.
+Prerequisite: Advanced Placement Physics 1